Denosumab

 What is denosumab?

-Denosumab (brand name Prolia) is a medicine used to treat osteoporosis.
+Denosumab is a medicine used to treat osteoporosis.
 Osteoporosis is a common condition which causes bones to become fragile and brittle so that they break (fracture) more easily.
 Fractures are painful and restrict a person’s ability to carry out their normal daily tasks.
 Denosumab reduces the risk of a broken bone or fracture.

 How does it work?